Apply Control to a Single Setup

-Import control txt file.
+Import control TXT file.

-Import Setups with targets and register Setups into one bundle.
+Import Setups with targets and register Setups into one Bundle.

-Labeling of targets in the bundle is not necessary.
+Labeling of targets in the Bundle is not necessary.

-Use the Applied Control command
+Use the Applied Control command.

-Geometric matching will match control targets to the targets in the bundle without the need for Bundle target labels.
+Geometric matching will match control targets to the targets in the Bundle without the need for Bundle target labels.

-This new feature automatically (but optionally) re-labels all the targets in a bundle to match the control labels.
-This saves time when inspecting a bundle for errors.
+This new feature automatically (but optionally) re-labels all the targets in a Bundle to match the control labels.
+This saves time when inspecting a Bundle for errors.

-Start with a bundle that has targets with or without user-created labels.
+Start with a Bundle that has targets with or without user-created labels.

-A dialog will appear asking if the targets in the bundle should be re-labeled to match control.
+A dialog will appear asking if the targets in the Bundle should be re-labeled to match control.

-If Yes is selected, all the bundle targets will be re-labeled to match the labels in control.
+If Yes is selected, all the Bundle targets will be re-labeled to match the labels in control.

-If No is selected then none of the bundle targets will be re-labeled to match the labels in control.
+If No is selected, then none of the Bundle targets will be re-labeled to match the labels in control.

-Allow multi-selection of Setups to delete applied control
+Allow Multi-Selection of Setups to Delete Applied Control

-Since multiple Setups can be applied to control without any other connection between them, the user has the ability to select multiple Applied Control objects in the left side explorer and delete them.
+Since multiple Setups can be applied to control without any other connection between them, the user has the ability to select multiple Applied Control objects in the left-side explorer and delete them.

 Setups that are registered to control, but not necessarily to each other, can be finalized and published.

-Import setups with targets
+Import Setups with targets.

-Apply each setup to the same control.
+Apply each Setup to the same control.

-Example of six Setups, each on control, without links:
+The figure below shows the example of six Setups, each on control, without links:

-These Setups, attached together only with control, can be finalized and published as a bundle, even though they do not form a bundle object in the left side explorer.
+These Setups, attached together only with control, can be finalized and published as a Bundle even though they do not form a Bundle object in the left-side explorer.

-There is an option in Settings to show Setups and Bundles, that are only attached with control, together in Bundle view.
+There is an option in Settings to show Setups and Bundles, that are only attached with control, together in the Bundle view.

-Import five Setups with targets
+Import five Setups with targets.

-Do not register with Cloud-to-Cloud or targets
+Do not register with Cloud-to-Cloud or targets.

 Apply control separately to each Setup.